ricardo85x/OpenPandoraBox/README.md

 ## Motivation.
 The default Pandora Box 3D interface is good, but I can't configure games individually.

-I tried to find a frontend on playstore but none works well with the default arcade controls on Pandory Box 3D.
+I tried to find a frontend on playstore but none works well with the default arcade controls on Pandora Box 3D.

-I hate to use mouse and keyboard on pandory box, so I created this frontend.
+I hate to use mouse and keyboard on pandora box, so I created this frontend.